 So, server CPUs are built to operate at full power capacity 24/7.
 Even then, their life expectancy is higher than that of a desktop CPU.
 This is because they are built for continuous heavy-duty performance.
 Both already mentioned companies offer CPUs with an estimated life expectancy of more than a decade, after which generally the technology becomes outdated.

 The life expectancy does not mean that a CPU crashed after ten years.
 Most heavy PC users almost never experienced a dead processor.
-Overclocking might fasten the death of such a unit, but this topic is not relevant for office user.
+Overclocking might fasten the death of such a unit, but this topic is not relevant for the office users.
 It’s more important for gamers and enthusiasts who want to find out which scores they can get and what the CPU is capable of.
 Processors can also be overclocked via BIOS in which an overclocking feature can be activated manually in most cases.
 The processors are overclocked automatically if a higher output based on the workload is needed.

 Usage of ECC RAM and cooler